 This is a great piece on the Stoic Art of Journaling, from Daily Stoic.

 We really should journal.
 I have for many, many years.
-In fact, I had years of journals from my late teens to early twenties that I once read through, and finding them the hopelessly smug smatterings of a self important youth, I burned them.
+In fact, I had years of journals from my late teens to early twenties that I once read through, and finding them the hopelessly smug smatterings of a self important youth, burned them.

-Decades down the road now and I frequently journal.
+Decades down the road and now I frequently journal.
 Not daily, so perhaps it can’t really technically be called a journal, but often enough when the mood strikes or when I am working with a situation or an issue.

 It is a very useful discipline, this turning of words into action, and then action into words.
-Philosophy can only be action for it to be practical at all.